 ‘What is the best real estate advertising?’

-In contrast to other articles out there that often come from biased sources, because of course, they want to sell you their specific software, you can’t generally say that marketing channel XYZ is the best.
+In contrast to other articles out there that often come from biased sources, because they want to sell you their specific software, you can’t generally say that marketing channel XYZ is the best.
 That’s quite a stretch.

 So first things first…

 For each one of us, ‘best’ can mean something different.

 And to find the best real estate advertising, you might want to ask yourself first ‘why.’